Influential Factors & Cultural Perspectives on Oscar-winning films: Parasite and Green Book 📼

 Dan, 21, MUIC Student.

 “The clear message is that social disparities is an issue to take a serious note of, and it is not easy to solve it.
-The poor will never be able to attain what the rich have, therefore have to rely on the rich.
+The poor will never be able to attain what the rich have.
+Therefore, they have to rely on the rich.
 Additionally, I think that maybe the director wanted to say that the rich are also Parasite, in a sense that it relies on the low-income people to work for them since they cannot do it all themselves.
 We are all parasites.”

 Jun, 22, MUIC Student.